wp-plugins/revisr/readme.txt

 * Track changes to the files and database of your WordPress installation
 * Optionally use different database versions for each branch
-* Commit and push changes to a remote repository (including Bitbucket and Github)
+* Commit and push changes to a remote repository (such as Bitbucket and Github)
 * Pull changes down from a remote repository
 * Easily toggle between branches
 * Revert your website files and/or database to an earlier commit